-Contemporary eco-house in Perthshire, Scotland
+Contemporary Eco-House In Perthshire, Scotland

 In September 2015 AC Architects were contacted about taking over a project to design a new contemporary eco-house, on the site of a listed walled garden.

-Due to the historic nature of the site, it was important to embrace the walled garden, creating a dialogue between the new building and the existing structure.
+Due to the historic nature of the site, it was essential to embrace the walled garden, creating a dialogue between the new building and the existing structure.

 This approach was welcomed by the client, planning department and Historic Scotland and ACA secured detailed planning approval in the summer of 2016.